jansucan/beginner-os-developer-diary/README.md

 I also decided to use cppcheck for static analysis of the C source codes to increase chance of catching bugs.

+## File system support in Kernel Init

+I would like the 64-bit main part of the kernel to be loaded from an ELF executable saved in a file system.
+The next plan is to

+1. Figure out how to read data from the boot disk.
+1. Add support for reading a Master Boot Record on the boot disk.
+1. Implement a read-only support for a simple filesystem.

+The read-only support should be easy to implement and it should be possible to create the file system using a utility present in GNU/Linux operating system distributions.
+The ext2 file system seems like a good candidate.